-She proposes to account for these facts by having agentive and eventive external arguments introduced into the syntactic structure by two different Voice heads.
-The choice of Voice head in turn affects how the event type denoted by the VP is 'fleshed out'.
+She attributes this agentive/eventive contrast to two different Voice heads that introduce the external argument to the VP, which affects how the event type denoted by the VP is 'fleshed out'.

-While Martin (2018) suggests that agentive subjects can be interpreted either as intentional or non-intentional, her data only includes a comparison between eventive subjects and agents that act non-intentionally.
+While Martin (2018) suggests that agentive subjects can be interpreted either as intentional or non-intentional, her data only includes a comparison between eventive subjects and accidental agents.
 This naturally raises the question of whether speakers' judgements about sub-lexical scope really show the same pattern when the actions of the agent are construed as intentional.
-I thus conducted a pilot survey with 11 native English informants to examine the effects of subject type and the agent's intentionality on acceptability judgements of sub-lexical scope with agentive subjects if the result is construed as within the scope of the agent's intentions.
+I thus conducted a pilot survey with 11 native English informants to examine the effects of subject type and the agent's intentionality on acceptability judgements of sub-lexical scope.
+The results indicate that speakers become more inclined to accept sub-lexical scope with agentive subjects if the result is construed as within the scope of the agent's intentions.

-To account for this pattern, I was initially tempted to hypothesise that the agentive and eventive cases should be treated separately, because only the agentive case shows sensitivity to intentions.
-However, my informants' responses raised another possibility, namely that explicitly mentioning the causing event, whether in an eventive subject or in a by-phrase, can make sub-lexical scope readings accessible.
-I ran a follow-up experiment to examine this, and it materialised that mentioning the causing event has the effect of facilitating the 'stretching' of the causal chain in the agentive case, which in turn facilitates a sub-lexical scope reading for a modifier, provided that the agent can be held accountable for the outcome of the event.
+To account for this pattern, I was initially tempted to hypothesise that separate mechanisms are responsible for licensing sub-lexical scope depending on the subject type, because only the agentive case shows sensitivity to intentions.
+However, my informants' responses raised another possibility that explicitly mentioning the causing event (in a by-phrase) can make sub-lexical scope reading more accessible in the agentive condition.
+I ran a follow-up experiment to examine this, and it was shown that mentioning the causing event indeed has an effect of stretching the causal chain which facilitates the sub-lexical scope reading, provided that the agent can be held accountable for the outcome of the event.

-Based on the results of the two experiments, this thesis also explores another potential theory that the sub-lexical scope phenomena can be captured by a unified mechanism, inspired by Alexiadou et al.'s (2015) Voice theory and some degree of event decomposition.
-This approach proposes (i) that a single Voice head is responsible for introducing external arguments, (ii) that sub-lexical modification targets a constituent that corresponds to the result, and (iii) that the interpretive effect of foregrounding the accountability/intentionality makes sub-lexical scope less achievable in the agentive condition.
+Based on the results of the two experiments, this thesis proposes that the sub-lexical scope phenomena can be captured by a unified mechanism, inspired by Alexiadou et al.'s (2015) Voice theory and event decomposition.
+It is also argued that the interpretive effect of foregrounding the accountability/intentionality makes sub-lexical scope less achievable in the agentive condition.